 - Mother of millions.
 Baby plants frill leaf edges, then drop off and root.
 Another name for kalanchoes with this characteristic is "bryophyllum."

 - Paddles.
-Best known, and prized for its oval, bright red leaves, is Kalanchoe luciae.
+Well known and prized for its oval, bright red leaves, is Kalanchoe luciae.
 See my article: Should You Let Your Flapjack Plants Bloom?
 Reflective silver ball and Kalanchoe luciae

 - Pretties.
 These spreaders have pastel leaves and masses of pink or coral flowers.

 - Vining.
 Not much to look at, so usually overlooked.
 Thin green leaves.

 - Minis.
-Collectible pot plants with intriguing, sometimes variegated foliage.
+Collectible pot plants have intriguing, sometimes variegated foliage.